plumed-testcenter/plumed-testcenter/pages/mass.md

 # Results

-The table below contains some of the masses that were output by the above command and the masses of the corresponding atoms that were output by the MD code.
-If the PLUMED interface is working correctly these two sets of numbers should be identical.
+The table below contains some of the masses that were output by the above command and the masses of the corresponding atoms that were output by the MD code in its first two columns.
+The third column contains the difference between these two numbers reported as a percentage of 0.001.
+If the PLUMED interface is working correctly the two columns of numbers should be identical and the third should be zero.